OpenEnergyPlatform/data-preprocessing/.github/ISSUE_TEMPLATE/metadata-review.md

 ## Issue description

-I'm submitting a metadata string for review.
-After opening this issue, I will push the string to a new branch called *review/**mydataname*** in the review folder.
+I'm submitting an oemetadata string for review.
+After opening this issue, I will put my string in the review folder and push it to a new branch called *review/**mydataname***.
 I will reference this issue by leaving a **#number_of_issue** at the end of my commit message.
 Alternatively I can drop the string in a comment below.

 ## Workflow checklist